Are condos worth it?

 It seems like everyone I talk to about real estate believes that condos are the biggest, baddest, most egregious ripoff in real estate.
 In my experience, it’s exactly the opposite with a return far exceeding the stock market.
 Why the disparity?
-And, more importantly, why do I think that investing in condos and buying condos to rent makes so much sense?
+And, more importantly, why do I think that investing in condos and buying condos to remodel and rent makes so much sense?
 Are condos worth it, after all?

 Why people think condos are a ripoff

 I’ll admit it.
 Condos, as real property, do have some significant differences from single family homes.
 Some of these are positive differences, some are negative… and some you could argue either way.
 It’s that third category where things get interesting.

 Negative: They usually, but not always, have shared walls between units.
 I’ll give this one to the anti-condo crowd, it’s annoying.

 Neutral to Negative: They (generally) don’t have a yard or outside space dedicated to the property.

 Positive: They have common spaces that all of the residents may use.
 This may include laundry areas, parking, outdoor areas, pools, gyms, etc.